 o 97% had not voted in a Primary Election.

-o 47% of them was between the ages of 18 and 34
+o 47% of them were between the ages of 18 and 34

-Cycle after Cycle, SUA results prove that data analytics, strategic voter contact and efficient messaging will activate dormant voters.
+SUA made a difference in turning Fort Bend County blue, flipping Congressional seats, and several Texas house seats.
+Its results prove that data analytics, strategic voter contact and effective messaging activate dormant voters.

 In 2020, SUA targeted the state of Iowa and expanded to 26 Counties in Texas, reaching out to over 416,000 women voters with a comprehensive campaign, and reaching out to an additional 71,000 SUA women with a digital campaign only.

 SUA's comprehensive campaign turned out 121,770 or 29% forgotten women.

 o 25% of the known women who voted were Hispanic

 o 55% of the women were between 25 – 49 years old

 SUA's digital campaign turned out 19,472 or 27% forgotten women in Dallas, Bell, Denton, Fort Bend, Tarrant county and HD 114, HD102, HD65, and HD106.